- CLASS: Aves (Birds)

 The California condor Gymnogyps californianus, white-rumped vulture Gyps bengalensis, Indian vulture Gyps indicus, slender-billed vulture Gyps tenuirostris, and red-headed vulture Sarcogyps calvus are at critical risk.

 To conserve these graceful scavengers, breeding programs, education, and awareness programs have been started for endangered vultures by organizations like The Peregrine Fund and Vulture Rescue.
-San Diego Zoo Global is significantly involved in the California Condor Recovery Program.
+San Diego Zoo Wildlife Alliance is significantly involved in the California Condor Recovery Program.

-There are people fighting for these birds, and so can you!
+There are people working to protect these birds, and so can you!
 Place trash in the right bin, don’t use dangerous chemicals, dispose of harmful substances responsibly, and recycle.
 If you are a hunter, please use non-lead bullets.
 These are all ways that you can help wildlife, including those misunderstood vultures.